codacy/docs/docs/release-notes/self-hosted/self-hosted-v5.0.0.md

 ## Bug fixes

+-   Fixed an issue that could sometimes cause repository quality settings to be saved only <span class="skip-vale">partially</span>.
+(CY-5380)
 -   Fixed an issue that prevented non-logged users to see the file list of open-source repositories.
 (CY-5298)
 -   Improved the visual feedback for the Jira integration status.
 (CY-5190)
 -   Fixed an issue that prevented the message "Refresh the page to see the results" from being displayed on the commit and pull request pages after a re-analysis was completed.
 (CY-5187)